cognitedata/gearbox.js/src/components/AssetMeta/stories/full.md

 ### Types

 #### MetaDocProps
-This prop is supposed to customize the look of "Documents" pane.
+This prop customizes the appearance of "Documents" pane.
 It also contains a handler triggered when a user clicks on a certain document.
+Please notice that document categories "P&ID" and "Logic diagrams" are prioritized by default so that these categories always appear on top of the list unless `categoryPriorityList` is provided with a list of prioritized category codes.
+The rest of categories are sorted alphabetically, but if `customCategorySort` is provided this function will be used for sorting none prioritized categories.
+Priority categories are delimited from regular categories by gray line.
-The type can be imported from @cognite/gearbox:
+`MetaDocProps` type can be imported from @cognite/gearbox:

 ```typescript
 import { MetaDocProps } from '@cognite/gearbox';